dev-lukas/firephenix-backend/README.md

 Values like the database name, discord server id, teamspeak ports and more are configured here.

 ## Usage
-Run your MariaDB & Redis
+Run your MariaDB & Valkey
 Run the rankingsystem with
 `bot_runner (start/stop/status)`
 Run the Website API with